lammps/lammps/doc/src/bond_bpm_spring.rst

 LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` page for more info.

-By default if pair interactions are to be disabled, this bond style requires setting
+By default if pair interactions between bonded atoms are to be disabled, this bond style requires setting

 .. code-block:: LAMMPS